lsereshki/lsereshki/README.md

-- 👋 Hi, I’m Lida
+- 👋 Hi, I’m Lida.
+PhD student in atmospheric Science in University of Canterbury.
-- 👀 I’m interested in using python to decode NetCDF, manipulate and visualize data.
+- 👀 I work with WRF-Fire model
-- 🌱 I’m currently learning python and R.
+- 🌱 Python is my favourit tool in data analysis
 - 💞️ I’m looking to collaborate on atmospheric science projects.
 - 📫 contact: sereshki.lida@gmail.com